kubetrail/tfutil/README.md

 # tfutil
-`tfutil` is a Go library on top of `TensorFlow` Go interface to make it easier to work with tensors.
+`tfutil` is a generics based Go library on top of `TensorFlow` Go interface to make it easier to work with tensors.

+> TF version v2.14.0

 # disclaimer
 > The use of this library does not guarantee security or usability for any